-Working with the community, industry, and enforcement agencies is necessary to resolve the conflict of poison-bait use.
-Often the focus of the conflict is related to effective predation management and many resources are available on wildlife conflict resolution, see, for example, Decker et al's Practitioner's Guide to Human-Wildlife Conflict (Decker, Lauber and Siemer 2002).4 In order to achieve cooperative collaboration, it is critical that farmers be offered alternative, practical, non-poison methods for livestock protection, such as livestock guarding dogs (Marker, Dickman and Schumann 2005), predator-proof enclosures (Jackson and Wangchuk 2004), collars, lights, and other methods (see Figure 2) - estimated costs of various tools available are included in Shivik's study (Shivik 2006).
+Working with the community, industry, and enforcement agencies is necessary to resolve the conflict of poisonbait use.
+Often the focus of the conflict is related to effective predation management and many resources are available on wildlife conflict resolution, see, for example, Decker et al.'s Practitioner's Guide to HumanWildlife Conflict (Decker, et al. 2002).
+In order to achieve cooperative collaboration, it is critical that farmers be offered alternative, practical, non-poison methods for livestock protection, such as livestock guarding dogs (Marker, et al. 2005), predator-proof enclosures (Jackson and Wangchuk 2004), collars, lights, and other methods (see Figure 2) - estimated costs of various tools available are included in Shivik's study (Shivik 2006).